cruncha-cruncha/zork1-compiler/PLANS.md

 Combat
 Sharpening a weapon or tool increases it's damage up to it's MAX-DAMAGE.
 Hitting anything or using the weapon or tool will decrease it's health.
 If health reaches zero, the tool/weapon is broken, cannot be used, and must be repaired (with nails, wire, and fire).

 Actual damage is DAMAGE +/- (MAX-DAMAGE / 3); it's always a high roll or a low roll, never a medium roll.
-You can do more damage than MAX-DAMAGE; this value is more like max base damage.
+You can do more damage than MAX-DAMAGE; this value is more like "max base damage".
 Minimum dama is 1 (hit is guaranteed).
 Damage affects your HEALTH.

 I don't want the monster to one-encounter-KO, so the first encounter it should be surprised, and run away after one hit.
 Second encounter it should attack but let you run away.
 Third+ encounters it should be hard to run away.